Our Director is expecting her third child in March 2010. Follow her journey to homebirth on the blog.

 Whenever a pulsating umbilical cord is clamped, 20-60% of the baby's total blood volume is trapped inside the placenta.
 A 9 pound baby manufactures only 10 ounces of blood during gestation.
 It will take over 6 months for the baby to replenish the volume of blood lost by early cord clamping.

-In essence, newborns become involuntary blood donors.
-HALF their blood volume is lost when their cords are early clamped.
+In essence, newborns become involuntary blood donors as up to half their blood volume is lost when their cords are early clamped.

 Restricted umbilical cord problems associated with anemia are Autism, heart perforations, thyroid disorders, brain tumors, leukemia, hormonal imbalances and liver/kidney disease.

-Currently, 1 in 16 babies are revived after birth.
-For how many is this due to low blood volume, an inflicted condition?
-In effect, medical personnel must undo the wrong they're created.
-Another critical correlation is the fact that the United States ranks 29th for infant mortality in the world and practices early cord clamping as a routine procedure.
+Currently, 1 in 16 babies require some degree of resuscitation after birth to which early cord clamping is a contributing factor.
+Another critical correlation is the fact that the United States ranks 29th for infant mortality in the world and routinely practices early cord clamping.

 Any baby whose cord has been early clamped is weakened.
 Weaker babies become more susceptible to infection, especially at the site of the cut cord.
-There are 25 known infectious strains resistant to all antibiotics and they are primarily found in hospitals.
-This mix is just asking for trouble.
+There are 25 known infectious strains resistant to all antibiotics and they are primarily found in hospitals putting newborns at undue risk of infection.

 Why are Cords Early Clamped?

-Restricted umbilical cord problems caused by early cord clamping occur for many reasons, none of them acceptable or in the best interest of the child.
-The first is ignorance.
+Restricted umbilical cord problems caused by early cord clamping occur for many reasons, the first of which is ignorance.
 Many doctors are unaware of the risks of early cord clamping.
 This is in part due to poor training.
-Some commonly used medical texts still detail the use of early cord clamping.
-However, this represents a serious concern in that ACOG guidelines now refute the use of early cord clamping.
 Early cord clamping was first documented as harmful in 1801 and again in 1957.
 It wasn't until after 1923 that it began to be mainstreamed.
+Some commonly-used medical texts still detail the use of early cord clamping.
+ACOG guidelines now refute the routine practice of early cord clamping.

 The second is convenience and time management.
 Doctors want to be in and out of the birthing room.
-Waiting an extra 20 minutes for the cord pulsation to stop naturally and the placenta to detach on its own may not fit into their agenda.
-They put your child at risk of developing restricted umbilical cord problems for their own convenience.
-Someone should remind them of that oath they took to do no harm.
+Waiting an extra 20 minutes for the cord pulsation to stop naturally and the placenta to detach on its own may not fit into their surgical schedule for the day.

-If those two reasons weren't enough, the third will blow your mind.
-It represents an unforgivable injustice.
-Many doctors early cord clamp so the placenta and its cord blood can then be sold to the highest bidder.
-Yes, that's correct.
-When you sign papers allowing the hospital to "dispose" of the placenta and other remnants of birthing, when you think they are being burned or safely disposed, they're actually selling them to medical research for as much as $30,000 each!
+In some instance, doctors early cord clamp so the placenta and its cord blood can then be sold to the highest bidder.
+When parents sign consent allowing the hospital to "dispose" of the placenta and other remnants of birthing, they can be sold for medical research as opposed to being burned, for as much as $30,000 each.
 This figure was reported by the Children's Hospital in Randwick, Australia.
 This was confirmed in the 10th edition of the Principles of Anatomy and Physiology, 2003 page 1076.
-They're placing the baby at risk of these restricted umbilical cord problems to make money.

 False Reasons for Clamping

-Short cord, maternal hemorrhage, c-section, respiratory distress are just a few of the worthless reasons to clamp a cord.
-Even a baby in distress can be revived with the cord intact.
-It also allows better access to the umbilical vein as it remains uninjured.
-All of the restricted umbilical cord problems are usually the result of drugs given during labor, including oxytocin, pitocin, iv fluids, and pain medications, not a result of leaving the cord intact.
+Short cord, maternal hemorrhage, c-section, and respiratory distress represent a few of the false reasons to clamp a cord.
+A baby in distress can and should most often be revived with the cord intact.
+It allows better access to the umbilical vein as it remains uninjured.
+All of the restricted umbilical cord problems are usually the result of drugs given during labor, including pitocin, IV fluids, and pain medications, not a result of leaving the cord intact.

 When Should a Cord be Early Clamped?